Hawks Landing Flood Mitigation

-The west side of the development, as shown in Map 1, experiences drainage problems during large storm events.
+Hawks Landing has six stormwater control ponds, all located within the golf course.
+Three of these ponds (LBMC North, LBMC SW, and LBMC East Ponds) are located on the west side of the course and drain to Lower Badger Mill Creek (LBMC), and three (UBMC North, UBMC SE, and UBMC SW Ponds) are located on the east side and drain to Upper Badger Mill Creek (UBMC).The west side of the development, as shown in Map 1, experiences drainage problems during large storm events.
 Lots 169, 170, and 250 experience flooding during events, with the highest water levels and highest flows occurring on Lot 170.
 In September 2016, the City contracted with MSA Professional Services, Inc. to conduct a drainage study for the western portion of Hawks Landing, the area roughly bounded by Eaglewood Drive on the north, Breezy Trail on the east, Mid Town Road on the south, and Shady Point Drive on the west.
 Map 2 identifies shows the delineated watersheds and the general flow directions for the study area.
 Note that, for the purposes of this project, the ponds shown in Map 2 have been assigned alphabetic identifiers:

 - LBMC SW Pond (Map 1) = Pond C (Map 2)

 - LBMC North Pond (Map 1) = Pond D (Map 2)